 #3: ESL Fruit and Vegetable Bingo

 Most students love to play Bingo and this topic is a natural fit for it.
 However, it’s not the most educational activity which is why I like to do this version which pumps up the listening and the speaking elements of it.
-Find out my secrets:
+Find out my secrets for vegetables ESL made easy:

 #4: Vegetable Song for Kids